This article has links to products and services we recommend, which we may make a commission from.

-Pro Tip: Come early in the morning to grab a plate of Xoi as this popular snack disappear fast.
+Pro Tip: Go early in the morning and grab a plate of Xoi as this popular breakfast dish disappears fast.

 We first discovered Bo Ne during our first visit to Da Nang.
 While walking up the street in the morning, we noticed hot sizzling plates served to locals in the street.